Subscribe to updates

 Valence House Museum and Borough Archive Conservation Project

-The Cabinet approved the inclusion of the Valence House Museum and Borough Archive Conservation project in the Capital Programme with a total sum of £1,206,250.
+Cabinet approved the inclusion of the Valence House Museum and Borough Archive Conservation project in the Capital Programme with a total investment of £1,206,250.
 This funding comprises £881,250 from the Arts Council of England grant, £150,000 from the UK Shared Prosperity capital grant, and £175,000 from the Council's Parks Commissioning capital budget for lakes and watercourses.
-The planned trajectory for project delivery was noted, and authority was delegated to the Strategic Director, Inclusive Growth, in consultation with the Head of Legal, to enter into all necessary agreements with the Arts Council.
-It was also noted that further significant fundraising will be required in the next 2-5 years to meet the Council's statutory responsibilities for its listed heritage sites and accredited Borough Archives.
+The planned trajectory for project delivery was noted, and authority was delegated to the Strategic Director, Inclusive Growth, in consultation with the Head of Legal, to enter into necessary agreements with the Arts Council.
+Cabinet also noted that further significant fundraising will be required in the next 2-5 years to meet the Council's statutory responsibilities for its listed heritage sites and accredited Borough Archives.

 Social Infrastructure Contract 2024-2028